OscarArroyoVega/Streaming_Predictor_Boilerplate/README.md

+> ⏸️ This repo is not actively maintained at the moment.
+Kept for reference.

 # Real-Time ML Prediction System with a finetuned LLM to extract a news sentiment feature in real time.

 This repository contains a collection of microservices developed during the "Building Real-Time ML Systems" cohort (3rd version), guided by Pau Labarta Bajo.
 The system processes real-time trading data and predicts variations in trading pairs using data from various APIs.
 The architecture is modular and based on independent microservices.